jvalue/ods/README.md

 The configuration consists of two steps:
 * A Data Source needs to be configured, i.e. URI, protocol, data format has to be specified as well as a trigger.
 * For each Data Source, one or more Pipelines can be configured to further process the data and possibly trigger a notification.

 This configuration can be done programmatically via the API or browser based with a gui.

 ## Using the API
 There is a collection of examples for entire configurations in our [example request collection](doc/example-requests/).

-Additionally there is is swagger API documentation available under `localhost:9400`.
+Additionally, there is is swagger API documentation available under `localhost:9400`.
 The swagger integration is currently in progress, so there is only documentation for the storage service available.

 ## Using the UI